mathewpareles/Quantum-Simulation/README.md

-Interestingly, both of these equations are solved using same exact quantum circuits.
-In my paper, we talk about extending these simulations to the Inviscid Burger's Equation.
+Both of these equations are solved using the same quantum circuits.
+In my paper, we talk about extending these simulations to the Inviscid Burger's Equation and other PDEs in general.